wp-plugins/fetch-tweets/readme.txt

 5. ***Authentication***

 == Changelog ==

+= 2.0.1 =
+* Added the ability to create a rule by external JSON feed source.
+* Added the `Caching Mode` option.

 = 2 - 03/19/2014 =
 * Added the ability to create a rule by home timeline.